 Words by MPDClick’s Future Trends Researcher Editor.

 On May 12th 2012, MPDClick’s Future Trends Researcher had the pleasure of joining co-founder and managing director Penelope Sacorafou and Art guide and curator Natasha Hoare on Fox & Squirrel’s East End Art Walk.
-Discover part two of this four part series in this exclusive blog post.
+Discover the final part of this four part series, which today is our Design Focus of the Week.

 This month’s art walk took advantage of East London’s creative art scene, focusing on four gallery spaces in particular – Hoxton Art Gallery, Calvert 22, Project Space and Hayles Gallery.

-For more information on Fox & Squirrel’s Art Walks, please click here.
+For more information on Fox & Squirrel’s amazing Art Walks, please click here.

 Image source: MPDClick